9 Reasons to Visit Yellowstone in Winter

 9. Book lodging on shorter notice.

 Not everyone can plan nearly a year in advance.
 For summer, it’s not unusual for certain dates in Yellowstone’s lodges to be booked many months in advance.
-Except for Christmas week, winter is the one time of the year when you can find rooms even on short notice.
-Stay cozy in our lodge accommodations.
-Curl up in front of a warm fireplace with a great book or play a board game with your family.
-The Old Faithful Snow Lodge and Mammoth Hot Springs Hotel provide cozy public spaces, great dining, and gift shops packed with items for everyone on your list.
+Except for Christmas week, winter is the one time of the year when you can find rooms on short notice.
+We have two lodges open in winter to keep you cozy where you can sit in front of a warm fireplace with a good book or play a board game with your family.
+The Old Faithful Snow Lodge and Mammoth Hot Springs Hotel provide cozy public spaces, great dining, and gift shops packed with memorable souvenirs.

 Ready to start planning your Yellowstone winter vacation?
 Explore the many ways you can experience winter in wonderland.
 There are so many things to do in Yellowstone in winter!